chrisgo/kohana-papertrail/README.md

 Installation
 ------------

-1. Copy the folder `modules/papertrail` in your modules folder.
+1. Copy the folder `kohana-papertrail` in your modules folder.
+1. Create a copy of `modules/kohana-papertrail/config/papertrail.php` to `application/config/papertrail.php`
+1. Edit `application/config/papertrail.php`
+   * Enter `name` to identify your application
-1. Edit `modules/papertrail/config/papertrail.php` and enter the correct port for your account.
+   * Enter `port` for your account.
 You can find this in your papertrail account.
 1. Edit your bootstrap.php file and add enable de module in your `Kohana::modules()` array:

         Kohana::modules(array(
             . . . . . .
-            'papertrail' => MODPATH.'papertrail', // Papertrail logging service
+            'papertrail' => MODPATH.'kohana-papertrail', // Papertrail logging service
             . . . . . .
         ));

-1. Define a name for this application and attach the logging module to Kohana's logging system:

-        if( !defined( 'APPNAME' ) ) define('APPNAME', 'my-awesome-app');
-        if( Kohana::config('papertrail.port') && class_exists( 'Papertrail_Log' ) )
-            Kohana::$log->attach(new Papertrail_Log( Kohana::config('papertrail.port') ), array( Kohana::ERROR, Kohana::INFO ) );

 1. Log into your Papertrail account and watch the magic.

 Configuration
 -------------

 The setup above logs only ERROR and INFO level messages.
-To also have DEBUG, just add `Kohana::DEBUG` in the array above.
+To also have DEBUG, just add `Log::DEBUG` in the array above.